 - Bromley Bees Running Academy: Scrogginhall and Brook Wood since March 2011 - Big Foot Go Bide Cycle Club: Scrogginhall and Brook Wood Access via Footpath '131 since March 2014 - Kings College Hospital Trust: sponsored walk via footpath 135.
-Last several years. - 123.
-It was said that various signs were erected several signs in the woodland over the years.
+Last several years.

+It was said that various signs were erected several signs in the woodland over the 123. years.
 Some of them read: "Private Woodland.
 Dogs must be kept under close control.
 Do not let your dogs chase the horses" and had the Rookery Estate's name and address on them.
 Mr explained that these signs were intended for those who had permission to walk their dogs, to remind them to be careful and not to interfere with the riders who also had permission.
 Some of these signs were torn down.
 Another sign on the gate of Mazzards Wood said: "No Right of Way Keep Out."
 This was in addition to the various shooting signs already mentioned.
 There was also permanent fencing around Mazzards Wood to protect the birds from dogs and fencing around Spring Wood for shooting and dog signs.
 I was presented with plans showing the positions of this.
-Mr to explain that the boundary with Norman Park was fenced, but the fence was poorly maintained in some places.
+Mr continued to explain that the boundary with Norman Park was fenced, but the fence was poorly maintained in some places.
 It was Bromley Council's responsibility to maintain it.
 The Estate tried to stop the gaps in the fence and used barriers like pallets when shoots were ongoing.
 The pallet was in 2003 and disappeared.
-Mr also put forward a "Report" and presentation of Evidence Relating to Breaks in the Fenceline on the Northern Boundary between Scrogginhall Wood and Norman Park" which was co-authored by him and MRICS (the current Estate Manager).
-This involved surveys in 2023, after the relevant period under consideration in this case.
-It identifies that were 7 openings along the boundary with Norman Park that users could walk through.
-It is apparent that for many years it has been the case that there has been access along this boundary. - 124.
-I accept Mr evidence with some caveats.
-First, as to the individual cases of alleged permission that I have already referred to (which I do not think are material to the application in any event).
+Mr also put forward a "Report and presentation of Evidence Relating to Breaks in the Fenceline on the Northern Boundary between Scrogginhall Wood and Norman Park" which was co-authored by him and application in any event).
 I do find, however, that those who stabled their horses on Estate land would clearly have understood that they were permitted to hack out over the application land.
 Further, I do not accept that the use of the land dramatically increased in 2018.
 Perception is, of course, subjective and changes depending on the circumstances and the awareness of something being a potential issue.
-I do accept that Mr tried to distinguish between the different woods, but in general, I prefer the weight of evidence from the Applicant's witnesses, which speaks to the extent of the use being made of the land coming as it does from a great many people with experience of using the land.
-While there were some attempts to prevent use, which was objectionable to the Estate, I find myself unable to accept that Mr was giving "very clear" instructions to his brother to prevent dog walking, cycling, or horse riding, which was not authorised.
+I do accept that Mr first tried to distinguish between the different woods, but in general, I prefer the weight of evidence from the Applicant's witnesses, which speaks to the extent of the use being made of the land coming as it does from a great many people with experience of using the land.
+While there were some attempts to prevent use, which was objectionable to the Estate, I find myself unable to accept that Mr first first first was giving "very clear" instructions to his brother to prevent dog walking, cycling, or horse riding, which was not authorised.
 Had that been the case, I would expect to see much more evidence of an intention to prevent access.